-This section is intended to help our students be aware of rules, policies and other helpful information that should be beneficial.
+This section is intended to help our students be aware of rules, policies, procedures and other helpful information.

 If you have any questions or concerns, feel free to contact our principals or front office for help:

 Mrs. Monica Pearce, Counselor (903) 291-2004

 Mrs. Amanda Frazier, Secretary (903) 291-2001

 Mrs. Tricia Barrett, Registrar/PEIMS (903) 291-2022

 Mrs. Courtney Craig, Attendance (903) 291-2038

 Extracurricular students/student drivers and their parents or guardians will have available upon request a copy of the “WHITE OAK ISD” Drug Use Testing Policy and Procedures and a copy of the “WHITE OAK ISD Drug Use Testing Consent Form” that shall be signed and dated by students and their parents or guardians before the student shall be eligible to practice or participate in any extracurricular program, including off-season training.
 Students who wish to drive on campus shall return the signed “WHITE OAK ISD Drug Use consent Form” before the designated date for the school year.
 The sponsor or coach of each extracurricular activity shall require the attendance of all prospective participants at one or more drug education sessions during which a presentation will be made to educate the students about the harmful effects and consequences of alcohol and other drug use.
 Students shall receive information as to where they can seek professional help, if needed, for use or abuse problem.
 The general student body of each secondary campus shall be educated annually about the harmful effects and consequences of alcohol and other drug use.

 With the recent overage of staph outbreaks in this area, White Oak ISD would like to share the following information with parents taken from the Texas Department of State Health Services guidelines to prevent the spread of staph infections.
 We are aware of this issue and are taking necessary precautions.